fredbabe/Timelogger-Demo/README.md

   - Terraform to deploy resources (skeleton setup only.
 Minimal code example in TF database)
   - A final GitHub Action to orchestrate all deploy steps to production (mocked for now)

+  An example of how the final deploy pipeline would look like:

   ![image](https://github.com/user-attachments/assets/cab8a695-9b93-4615-8fe3-e56711d26386)

 </details>